-- 1. Deduction for contributions to a traditional individual retirement arrangement (IRA).

-- 2. Deduction for student loan interest.

 - Itemized deductions for medical expenses, casualty and theft losses, and certain miscellaneous expenses.

-- 4. Total itemized deductions.
+- Total itemized deductions.

-- 5. Personal exemptions.
+- Personal exemptions.

 - Credit for child and dependent care expenses.

-- 7. Child tax credit.
+- Child tax credit.

-- 8. Education tax credits.
+- Education tax credits.

-- 9. Earned income credit.
+- Earned income credit.

 Penalty for underpayment of estimated tax.
-If you make this election for 2004 and did not have enough tax withheld or pay enough estimated tax to cover the tax you owe, you may be subject to a penalty.
-If you plan to make this election for 2005, you may need to increase your federal income tax withholding or your estimated tax payments to avoid the penalty.
+If you make this election for 2005 and did not have enough tax withheld or pay enough estimated tax to cover the tax you owe, you may be subject to a penalty.
+If you plan to make this election for 2006, you may need to increase your federal income tax withholding or your estimated tax payments to avoid the penalty.
 Get Publication 505 for more information.